Graduate Admissions Frequently Asked Questions

 I am applying to the Ph.D. program.
 If I am not admitted, would you automatically consider me for the M.S. program?

-What is the difference between Research Option and Practicum Option M.S. programs?
+What is the difference between BME M.S.- Research and BME M.S.
+Applied Study programs?

 The main difference is the research experience.
-Research Option requires independent research that leads to a manuscript for publication or a thesis of equivalent quality.
-As a result, the research typically requires substantially more than the minimal 24 units before it reaches the standard.
-Practicum Option, in contrast, requires only the completion of a designated course with a practicum/project requirement, without reaching the publication level.
-Therefore the practicum requirement typically does not require more than the minimal 12 units.
-This explains why Practicum Option may be completed within a shorter period than Research Option even though it requires 12 more units of courses.
+BME M.S. - Research requires independent research that leads to a manuscript for publication or a thesis of equivalent quality.
+BME M.S. – Applied Study, in contrast, requires only the completion of a designated course with a practicum/project requirement, without reaching the publication level.
+This explains why BME M.S. – Applied Study program may be completed within a shorter period than BME M.S. - Research program.

 I would like to reapply to a graduate program; can I use my old application materials?